AIT's TSA-certification, Cargo Screening Facility Program increases Global Supply Chain Security, Efficiency

 What is the Certified Cargo Screening Program (CCSP)?

-The TSA created the Certified Cargo Screening Facilities (CCSF) program to improve the speed and efficiency of the pivotal security aspect of the global supply chain, developed and managed by).
+The TSA created the Certified Cargo Screening Facilities (CCSF) program to improve the speed and efficiency of the pivotal security aspect of the global supply chain.
 CCSF is an extension of the TSA’s Certified Cargo Screening Program (CCSP), which was created to screen all cargo passing through airports.
 Learn more at TSA.gov.

 What is a TSA-certified screening facility (CCSF)?